ComplexSecurity/knowledge-base/docs/frameworks/hadoop.md

 Hadoop can handle various forms of structured and unstructured data, giving users the flexibility to collect, process, and analyze data in ways that were not previously feasible.

-Hadoop's ecosystem includes various tools and extensions to improve its functionality, including Apache Hive for [[Structured Query Language|SQL]]-like queries, Apache HBase for [[Non-relational Database|NoSQL]] data storage, Apache Pig for data processing, and Apache Spark for in-memory data processing.
+Hadoop's ecosystem includes various tools and extensions to improve its functionality, including Apache Hive for [SQL](../programming/sql.md)-like queries, Apache HBase for [NoSQL](../databases/non.md) data storage, Apache Pig for data processing, and Apache Spark for in-memory data processing.

 Since it runs on commodity hardware and is open-source, Hadoop provides a cost-effective solution for processing large datasets.
 Hadoop has a large and active community of contributors and users.
 Major technology companies have adopted and contributed to Hadoop, making it a robust and continually evolving platform.